-- At the acquisition stage, there is an exclusion list, which prevents the funds from investing in activities involved in the destruction of critical habitat or any forest project under which no sustainable development and managing plan is implemented (see Appendix for more details about the exclusion list). - ESG Due Diligences performed by Cathay Capital Private Equity include a materiality impact assessment covering biodiversity risks.
+- At the acquisition stage, the exclusion list, which prevents the funds from investing in activities involved in the destruction of critical habitat or any forest project under which no sustainable development and managing plan is implemented (see Appendix for more details about the exclusion list). - ESG Due Diligences performed by Cathay Capital Private Equity include a materiality impact assessment covering biodiversity risks.
 Actions are implemented whenever risks are identified.
-For example, in 2022 Cathay Capital Private Equity's investment teams had identified risks linked to the use of animal fur in Moose Knuckles' designs and engaged discussions with the management.
-The company then proactively stopped producing garments with fox fur by the end of the same year.
+No significant biodiversity risk has been identified among portfolio companies in 2024. - Cathay Capital Private Equity applies a no-go policy when risks linked to biodiversity issues are considered too high, which is determined on a case-by-case basis.
+Cathay Capital Private Equity's investment thesis demonstrate low to no exposure to biodiversity impacts from its portfolio companies.
+If a potential investment shows a high biodiversity risk, Cathay will not proceed unless a drastic solution plan combined with proper financing is presented by the company.